-Those working in Minneapolis will find themselves in an important business centre of the US Midwest.
-Once the world’s flour-milling capital and timber hub, Minneapolis today enjoys a diverse economy with no particular industry dominating.
+Minneapolis is an important business centre in the US Midwest.
+Once the world’s flour-milling and timber capital, Minneapolis today enjoys a diverse economy, with no particular dominant industry.
 The major sectors include finance, industry, healthcare, technology, education, government, food manufacturing and retail.
-Theatre and the arts are also important sectors in Minneapolis.
+Theatre and the arts are also important industries in Minneapolis.

 Job market in Minneapolis

-There are several major American and international companies headquartered or with a substantial presence in Minneapolis; in particular, the city is home to a number of Fortune 500 companies.
+There are several major American and international companies headquartered or with a substantial presence in Minneapolis, and the city is home to more than ten Fortune 500 companies.

 The typical Minnesotan wage is a few thousand dollars higher than the national average.
-Between this and the low cost of living in Minneapolis, most new arrivals find themselves living a comfortable life in the Twin Cities.
+Between this and the low cost of living in Minneapolis, most new arrivals find themselves able to enjoy a comfortable life in the Twin Cities.

 Finding a job in Minneapolis

-Minneapolis' job market is fairly healthy with an unemployment rate lower than many other similarly sized cities.
-Still, foreigners may find it difficult to break into the job market in Minneapolis unless they already move there with a contract in place.
-Those looking for work in the city should get in touch with recruitment companies and scour online job portals and classified sections in local newspapers.
-In addition to having the right skills and experience, foreigners wanting to work in Minneapolis need to ensure that they have the correct work permit for the USA.
+Minneapolis' job market is fairly healthy, with an unemployment rate lower than many other similarly sized cities.
+Still, foreigners may find it difficult to break into the job market in Minneapolis unless they move there with an employment contract in hand.
+Those looking for work in Minneapolis should get in touch with recruitment companies and scour online job portals such as LinkedIn.
+In addition to having the right skills and experience, foreigners intending to work in Minneapolis need to ensure that they have the correct work permit for the USA.

 ►For info about American work culture, see Doing Business in the USA